nus-cs2103-AY2122S1/tp/docs/team/lowkangn.md

 Given below are my contributions to the project.

 * **New Feature**: `Mark an Event as Done`
-    * What it does: Allow users to mark a specific event as done, implying that it has concluded or passed.
+    * What it does: Allows users to mark a specific event as done, implying that it has concluded or passed.
     * Justification: After an event has passed, users may want to mark it as done so that they can be certain that the event was conducted and concluded.

 * **New Feature**: `View a Participant's details`
-    * What it does: Allow users to view the detailed information of a participant in the list, including the list of events the participant is attending.
+    * What it does: Allows users to view the detailed information of a participant in the list, including the list of events the participant is attending.
     * Justification: After many events and participants have been added to Managera, users may want to recall which events a certain participant is enrolled in to make plans for their upcoming schedules.